jguzman42/Space-Dodge/README.md

 ## Installation

-Make sure you have Python and pip installed.
+Make sure you have Python and pygame installed.
 Then, install the required dependencies using:

 ```bash
 pip install pygame